agonse/methylscore/README.md

 # Methylscore

 The **Methylscore** repository contains R functions designed to calculate specific signatures in DNA methylation.
-These functions allow researchers to create epigenetic scores that estimate the effects of various factors, such as environmental influences or disorders, on DNA methylation patterns.
+These functions allow researchers to create epigenetic profile scores (MPS) that estimate the aassociation of environmental factors and health conditions on DNA methylation patterns.

 ## Description